-There are two categories of funding: Transformative and Catalytic.
+The Africa Online Safety Fund has three categories of funding: Transformative, Maturing and Catalytic.
 The Transformative projects are intended to be larger in scale, reach multiple geographies and or potentially large numbers of beneficiaries, and be scalable as a solution.
+The Maturing projects are intended to test ideas at a larger scale, try new ideas within existing projects, and reach new audiences.
 The Catalytic projects are intended to be smaller, targeted, and potentially only locally or culturally specific.

-The Transformative grants will be a maximum of $100,000 and the Catalytic Grants will be a maximum of $10,000.
+The application process will be in two stages.
 Stage one is a short application form to be completed by all interested organisations.
+Click to apply

-Click here to apply.All applicants that are shortlisted will be eligible to complete the second stage of the application process.
+All applicants that are shortlisted will be eligible to complete the second stage of the application process.
 The details and requirements of this stage will be provided directly to all shortlisted applicants.

 Applicants can be public benefit organisations, private or from the public sector.
 No individual applicants will be considered.

-The Fund is open to organisations throughout Africa, but is prioritising Nigeria, South Africa, Kenya, Senegal, Ethiopia and the Ivory Coast.
+The Fund is open to organisations throughout Sub-Saharan Africa but is prioritising Nigeria, South Africa, Kenya, and Ghana.

 Only completed applications will be considered.